sharkwouter/steamos-installer/README.md

 - VaporOS installs many tools to improve the command line experience.
 This includes bash completion, iotop, htop, mesa-utils, pastebinit, git and lsof.
 - VaporOS has no mouse acceleration.

+For a more detailed list of added package, take a look at the file changes.txt.

 # Planned improvements

 - Support for Legacy AMD